weflex/product-development-guide/Readme.md

 If you came from a non-product background, simply read chapter [ideas](#ideas) and [bugs](#bugs).
-These chapters will talk about how to submit your ideas and how they being converted into bugs and features and finally became publicly available (aka. going live).
+These chapters will talk about how to submit your ideas and how your ideas will be converted into bugs and features and finally became publicly available (aka. going live).

 A Kanban to Manage Product Development